pingcap/docs-cn/production-deployment-using-tiup.md

 You need to manually create and edit the cluster initialization configuration file.
 For the full configuration template, refer to [Github TiUP Project](https://github.com/pingcap-incubator/tiup-cluster/blob/master/examples/topology.example.yaml).

-You need to create a YAML configuration file on the Control Machine, such as `topology.yaml`.
+You need to create a YAML configuration file on the control machine, such as `topology.yaml`.

 The following sections provide a cluster configuration template for each of the following common scenarios: